Music Theory Intervals Quiz.

 A semitone is the smallest interval that can be formed on a piano tuned in the normal way.
 Guitar frets too are designed to accommodate intervals no smaller than a semitone, but smaller intervals can be achieved by bending strings, slide, 'off tuning'. etc.

 A semitone is the interval between any note and its nearest neighbours in the note naming system.
 For example, C & C#, or B & C, etc.

 - Name the interval between any F note and the nearest F higher in pitch.

 It's an octave.
 The name, octave, derives from the Latin for eight.
-It refers to the fact that in a diatonic scale, such as major or minor scales, the eighth scale note has the same name as the first but is eight notes higher in pitch.
+It refers to the fact that in diatonic scales, such as major or minor scales, the eighth scale note has the same name as the first but is eight notes higher in pitch.
 In physics, the upper A has a frequency twice that of the lower note, that is, it's vibrating exactly twice as fast

 Although we commonly refer to this interval as an octave, more precisely, it's a 'perfect octave'.
 There are also imperfect octaves, where both notes have the same letter name, but one has been inflected by an accidental, such as a flat or sharp.
 For example the note G all the way up to G sharp (a perfect octave plus a semitone) is called an augmented octave.
 G to the G flat above is called a diminished octave.

 12 is the answer.
 In our current standard tuning system, known as equal temperament, a semitone is exactly one twelfth of an octave.
 Going back a few hundred years, semitones weren't all exactly the same size, which caused problems when playing music in certain keys.
 Making them all exactly the same size solved that problem.

 - The interval between the 1st and 5th notes of a major scale is a what?